pfren1998/SELINA/README.md

 conda install -c pfren selina -c conda-forge -c r
 ```

-Note that if you have gpu on your device, you should additionally run the following command after the above commands are executed.
+Note that if you have gpu on your device and want to use it, you should additionally run the following command after the above commands are executed.

 ```
 conda install pytorch cudatoolkit